 The University Library ensures the permanent availability of the object and the meta-data as well as the quality and completeness of the meta-data.

 If you have any questions regarding the DOI-assignment, please, contact opus.ub(at)uni-bamberg.de.

 Bamberg University Library assigns DOIs to permanently published scientific documents from members of the university, e.g. articles in Open-Access-Journals, pre-prints and post-prints, congress contributions, videos, pictures, gray literature, …

-Your documents are permanently published in full text on the publication server OPUS.
+Your documents are permanently published in full text on the Current Research Information System (FIS) .

-We automatically assign DOIs to new electronic publications on OPUS.
+We automatically assign DOIs to new electronic publications on FIS.

-Upon request, it is possible to assign DOIs retroperspectively to already published documents on OPUS.
-Please, direct your request to opus.ub(at)uni-bamberg.de and include title, author and if possible the OPUS-DocId (5-digit number at the end of the URL at the front door on OPUS).
+Upon request, it is possible to assign DOIs retroperspectively to already published documents on FIS.
+Please, direct your request to fis(at)uni-bamberg.de and include title, author and if possible the FIS-Handle (5-digit number at the end of the URL at the front door on FIS).